whatengel666/whatengel666/README.md

 I was lonely some time my friends went offline and i need someone who cares about me but not the weird people it makes me uncomfortable, u can be my friend if u want! just keep talking to me so I can know ya ^_^

+whisper 2 int
+u can sit with me if u want

 ┅┅┅┅┅┅┅༻❁༺┅┅┅┅┅┅┅